GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Only in the rare cause where there is a common practice like setting the buffer pool size of a database do we change any settings.

 This README is designed to give you the information you need to get running with the benchmarker and the basics of working with the code.
-The [Wiki Pages] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki) contain more detailed informaiton,
+The [wiki] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki) contains more detailed information:

 * [FAQ] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki/FAQ)
 * [Tech Talks] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki/Tech-Talks)
 * [Governing rules] (https://github.com/GoogleCloudPlatform/PerfKitBenchmarker/wiki/Governing-Rules)